Krizsi96/mcap_demo/docs/tutorials/using-mcap-logging-in-libraries.md

 {'temp': 3, 'humid': 79}
 ```

-## Import Our Library Into Our Application
+## Import our library into our application

 Now, we will import this simple library into our application, and call its `get_thermostat_data` function in a for-loop.
 We will also simulate the time passing with a `time.sleep` call.
 After the `log.info` call we should add the following